TheOdinProject/curriculum/nodeJS/express/forms_and_data_handling.md

 module.exports = usersRouter;
 ```

-You'll notice there's a respective `GET` and `POST` route.

-- `GET` routes typically display forms or confirmation pages.
-- `POST` routes handle form submissions and data processing.

-You may also notice the `:id` parameter in the route.
-This lets us pass a value to those routes that we can use to tell the controller which `User` object we're referencing.

-And in our form, the action would look something like this:
+In our form, the action would look something like this:

 ```ejs
 <!-- Example using EJS with POST to submit an update to our Express server. -->